 You'll need to fly 100 qualifying one-way flights or earn 125,000 qualifying points in a calendar year to earn the Companion Pass.
-The sign-up bonus will cover a quarter of the 125,000 points required, allowing you to fast-track your way to the Companion Pass.
+The sign-up bonus will cover more than half of the 125,000 points required, allowing you to fast-track your way to the Companion Pass.

 Once you meet this requirement, your Companion Pass will be active for the year that you applied and the entire following year.
 If you're strategic and earn the Companion Pass early enough in a calendar year, this means you could have this benefit for almost two full years.

 If you've received a welcome bonus from another personal Southwest card in the last 24 months, you won't be eligible to receive the current offer.
 However, this rule does not apply to Southwest business credit cards.